 Successful baseball fielding requires developing a quick first step and the ability to change direction and move laterally with speed and control.

-Aside from change of directions, players must also have the ability to move laterally in a quick and effective manner to be successful in fielding.
+Aside from the change of directions, players must also have the ability to move laterally in a quick and effective manner to be successful in fielding.
 It does a player no good to be the fastest guy on the field if he can't move with precision and control.

 By Andy Hilliard